We Built a Working App in 30 Minutes, Live, Twice, at Boston Tech Week

 A senior engineering manager who was in the room

-The process is the product.
-A tight PRD, a model that can scaffold from it, a designer and engineer working in parallel, and a willingness to ship something imperfect and iterate.
-That's the whole game.
-Everything else is narration.
+If there's one thing we'd want you to take away, it's that the process matters more than the speed.
+A tight PRD, a model that can scaffold from it, a designer and engineer working in parallel, and a willingness to ship something imperfect and then iterate — that's most of it.
+The rest is mostly narrating what's happening as you go.

-Right after our Thursday session at Venture Café, our contract Product Manager Matt McGuire (the PM we bring in on product work) ran his own workshop, and it's the perfect companion to a "build it fast" talk: once you've shipped, how do you know what was worth shipping?
+Right after our Thursday session at Venture Café, Matt McGuire, the contract Product Manager we bring in on product work, ran his own workshop.
+It turned out to be a perfect companion to a "build it fast" talk, because once you've shipped something, how do you actually know it was worth shipping?

-Building fast is only half the loop.
-Knowing which of those builds earned their keep is the other half, and it's why we like working with people like Matt.
+Building quickly is only half of it.
+Knowing which of those builds earned their keep is the other half, and it's a big part of why we enjoy working with people like Matt.

-We may have gotten carried away.
-Stickers and a sign that sums us up pretty well: "We're a designer and engineer dad duo.
+We may have gotten a little carried away.
+We brought stickers and a sign that sums us up pretty well: "We're a designer and engineer dad duo.
 After the kids are asleep, we geek out about AI and love sharing what we're learning."